paullepoulpe/master-thesis/src/03_Background.md

 ## Parallel patterns

-Design patterns are a well understood concept in software engineering.
+Design patterns are a well understood concept in software engineering [@designpatterns].
 They represent a general repeatable solution to a commonly occurring problem.
 More broadly, they allow programmers to encapsulate semantics about some repeating structured computation.
 Parallel patterns are no exception, they express structured computations in a parallel setting.
 Among the best known frameworks for formalizing these patterns are `MapReduce` [@mapreduce] and Spark [@spark].

 Delite [@delite] uses the `MultiLoop` formalism introduced in prior work [@optistructs] [@eatperf].
 Each `MultiLoop` is used to define how collections of elements are composed and transformed.
 There are four operations defined at the core of the `MultiLoop` language. (in the following snippet, type `Coll[V]` is a collection with elements of type `V` and `Int` represents the type of the variable use to index the collection)